-- The Degree of Master of Arts in Education may be conferred as a Designated Degree of Master of Arts or as Master of Arts with Honours.
-Candidates for the Degree with Honours who have completed satisfactorily a programme accredited by the General Teaching Council for Scotland shall be awarded the Degree of Master of Arts (Honours) in Education. - 2.
+- 1. The Degree of Master of Arts in Education may be conferred as a Designated Degree of Master of Arts, Master of Arts with Honours or as the Degree of Master of Arts in Educational Studies.
+Candidates who have completed satisfactorily a programme accredited by the General Teaching Council for Scotland shall be awarded either Designated Degree of Master of Arts in Education or the Degree of Master of Arts (Honours) in Education.
+In accordance with regulation 4. - 2.
 Before being admitted to the programme leading to the degree, all candidates must, in addition to satisfying any academic requirements for admission, satisfactorily complete a Protection of Vulnerable Groups (PVG) check, and would also normally be required to attend for interview. - 3.
-The programme of study leading to the degree, which is accredited by the General Teaching Council for Scotland, shall be as approved by the Senatus Academicus and is contained in the programme prescription appended.
+The programme of study leading to the degree, which is accredited by the General Teaching Council for Scotland, shall be as approved by the Senatus Academicus and is contained in the programme prescription.
 The Honours programme for the degree comprises programme years 3 and 4. - 4.
-Except with the permission of the Senatus Academicus, or where Regulation 17.1, applies candidates may not progress - (a) from programme year 1 to programme year 2 unless they have accumulated, by award or recognition, at least 90 credit points at level 1 [including, by award, recognition or exemption, those required to enter programme year 2 for the degree programme for which they are currently registered]; or - (b) from programme year 2 to programme year 3 unless they have accumulated, by award or recognition, at least 240 credit points at levels 1 and 2 [including, by award, recognition or exemption those required to enter programme year 3 for the degree programme for which they are currently registered]; or - (c) from programme year 3 to programme year 4 unless they have accumulated, by award of recognition, at least 360 credit points at Levels 1, 2 and 3 [including by award, recognition or exemption those required to enter programme year 4 for the degree programme for which they are currently registered].
+Except with the permission of the Senatus Academicus, or where Regulation 17.1, applies candidates may not progress - (a) from programme year 1 to programme year 2 unless they have accumulated, by award or recognition, at least 90 credit points at level 1 [including, by award, recognition or exemption, those required to enter programme year 2 for the degree programme for which they are currently registered]; or - (b) from programme year 2 to Honours programme year 3 unless they have accumulated, by award or recognition, at least 240 credit points at levels 1 and 2 [including, by award, recognition or exemption those required to enter programme year 3 for the degree programme for which they are currently registered]; or - from programme year 2 to Designated programme year 3 unless they have accumulated, by award or recognition, at least 210 credit points at levels 1 and 2 [including, by award, recognition or exemption those required to enter programme year 3 for the degree programme for which they are currently registered]; or - (c) from programme year 3 to Honours programme year 4 unless they have accumulated, by award of recognition, at least 360 credit points at Levels 1, 2 and 3 [including by award, recognition or exemption those required to enter programme year 4 for the degree programme for which they are currently registered].